live-apps-in/kitty-chan-domain/README.md

 > Note: While setting up gRPC config, use `0.0.0.0:port` instead of `localhost:port` to avoid connectivity issues when running inside a Docker environment.

-That's it! kitty chan will be up and running!.
+That's it! kitty chan Domain will be up and running!.